diogotcorreia/master-thesis/docs/content/ch02-background.typ

 followed by a brief explanation of relevant Python internals and the results of a literature review on causes and consequences of class pollution in Python.
-Given that very little research has been done on this topic -- there is only a blog post @pp-python-blog and two works @pp-python @pp-python-prevention that go over mostly the same content -- there are currently no state-of-the-art tools that can detect Python class pollution.
+Given that very little research has been done on this topic -- there is only a blog post @pp-python-blog and two works @pp-python @pp-python-prevention with very similar content -- there are currently no state-of-the-art tools that can detect Python class pollution.
 For this reason, this chapter goes over similar vulnerabilities in other languages instead, such as prototype pollution in JavaScript (@bg:js-pp) and object injection in PHP (@bg:php-oi).

-Then, internal structures and behaviour of the Python language and interpreter will be explored in @bg:python, along with the results of the literature review in @bg:lit-review, in order to provide context for the rest of this project, where the techniques used in the aforementioned languages will be applied to Python, resulting in class pollution.
+Then, internal structures and behaviour of the Python language and interpreter will be explored in @bg:python, along with the results of the literature review in @bg:lit-review, in order to provide context for the rest of this project, where the techniques used in the aforementioned languages will be applied to Python, showing how class pollution can be achieved.

-Finally, @bg:static-analysis goes over what static code analysis and taint analysis are and how Pysa, a tool used in this project, works.
+Finally, @bg:static-analysis goes over the concepts of static code analysis and taint analysis, and introduces the basic workings of Pysa, an open-source tool used by #TheTool.

 == JavaScript Prototype Pollution <bg:js-pp>

 Unlike most object-oriented languages, inheritance in JavaScript is prototype-based.
-This means that all objects in JavaScript have a `__proto__` property pointing to another object, and so on, until they reach the root prototype @pp-arteau[pp.~5-7].
+This means that all objects in JavaScript have a `__proto__` property pointing to another object, and so on, until the root prototype is reached @pp-arteau[pp.~5-7].
-For this reason, when accessing a property that does not exist in a given object, the JavaScript runtime will attempt to find that property in the prototype chain, as illustrated by @fg:prototype-chain.
+When accessing a property that does not exist in a given object, the JavaScript runtime will follow this prototype chain in an attempt to find that property in a parent object, as illustrated by @fg:prototype-chain.

 #figure(